sqlfluff/sqlfluff/CONTRIBUTING.md

 A new release can published with a tag in github by navigating to the [releases page](https://github.com/sqlfluff/sqlfluff/releases) and a Draft release should already exist with merged Pull Requests automatically added since the last release.
-Copy the changes to the [CHANGELOG.md](CHANGELOG.md) file and update the [src/sqlfluff/config.ini](src/sqlfluff/config.ini) file to the new version.
+Copy the text from the draft release into a new, version-numbered section of the [CHANGELOG.md](CHANGELOG.md) file and update the
+[src/sqlfluff/config.ini](src/sqlfluff/config.ini) file to the new version.
 Once both changes are done, open a new Pull Request for these changes.